 PhD-ing

 I am in the second year (out of three I hope!) of my PhD, and I am broadly investigating the short- and long-term health impacts of donating whole blood.
-Here, you can find out more about my published work, as well as the teaching, service, and public engagement that are integral to my doctoral experience.
+Here, you can find out more about the questions I'm trying to answer, as well as the teaching, service, and public engagement that are integral to my doctoral experience.

 Who is at risk of feeling faint during or after blood donation?